-If a surface element won't work, there may be a problem in the terminal block.
-The surface element plugs onto a terminal block.
-Over time the terminals in the block can have a bad connection and overheat.
-Look at the terminal block contacts with a flashlight.
-If the terminals look burnt you will need to replace the terminal block. also make sure the element prongs are clean and not burnt.
+If a surface element won't work, there may be a problem in the element receptacle.
+The surface element plugs onto a terminal block type receptacle.
+Over time the terminals in the receptacle can have a bad connection and overheat.
+Look at the receptacle contacts with a flashlight.
+If the terminals look burnt you will need to replace the element receptacle. also make sure the element prongs are clean and not burnt.
 If the prongs are burnt bad the element will need to be replaced also.

 If surface element won't work, there might be a burnt wire supplying power to the surface element.
 Sometimes the wire supplying power to the element burns out right near the element itself.
 Check for this by just looking at the wires leading to the element.
 If they're burned out it is usually easy to spot.

 Although not as common, if the surface element won't work it is possible that the appliance is not receiving proper voltage.
 Electric ranges require 220 volts of alternating current.
 If for some reason the appliance is receiving significantly less, the surface element won't work.
 Check for proper voltage using a volt meter at the socket where the appliance plugs in.